-The Board is authorized to levy an annual ad valorem tax, without legal limitation as to rate or amount, on all taxable property within the District in sufficient amount to pay the principal of and interest on the Bonds, and any additional bonds payable from taxes which the District may hereafter issue, and to pay the expenses of assessing and collecting such taxes.
-The District agrees in the Bond Order to levy such a tax from year to year as described more fully above under "THE BONDS - Source of Payment."
-Under Texas law, the Board may also levy and collect annual ad valorem taxes for the operation and maintenance of the District and for the payment of certain contractual obligations.
-The District levied a total tax of \$0.85 per \$100 of assessed valuation for the 2023 tax year composed of a maintenance and operations tax rate of \$0.85.
-See "TAX DATA- Tax Rate Limitation."
+The Board is authorized to levy an annual ad valorem tax, without legal limitation as to rate or amount, on all taxable property within the District in sufficient amount to pay the principal of and interest on the Utility Bonds and any additional bonds payable from taxes that the District may hereafter issue for the purpose of constructing or acquiring the Utility System (see "RISK FACTORS - Future Debt") and to pay the expenses of assessing and collecting such taxes.
+The Board is also authorized to levy an annual ad valorem tax, without legal limit as to rate or amount, on all taxable property in the District in sufficient amount to pay the principal of and interest on the Road Bonds and any bonds payable from taxes that the District has heretofore or may hereafter issue for the purpose of acquiring or constructing the Road System (see "RISK FACTORS - Future Debt") and to pay the expenses of assessing and collecting such taxes.
+In the Bond Orders, the District agrees to levy such a tax from year to year as described more fully above under "THE BONDS - Source of Payment."
+Under Texas law, the Board is also authorized to levy and collect an annual ad valorem tax for the operation and maintenance of the District and its water, wastewater and drainage system and road system and for the payment of certain contractual obligations if authorized by its voters.
+See "TAX DATA - Tax Rate Limitation."